Caltech-IPAC/firefly_client/doc/index.rst

     fval = fc.upload_file('2mass-m31-green.fits')
     fc.show_fits(fval)

-Fifth, display a table by uloading a catalog table (here, in IPAC format) and then showing the table.
+Fifth, display a table by uploading a catalog table (here, in IPAC format) and then showing the table.
 The sources are also overlaid automatically on the image since the catalog contains celestial coordinates, and a default chart is displayed.